scikit-learn/enhancement_proposals/slep025/proposal.rst

 Abstract
 --------

-This SLEP proposes to rectify the default ``score`` method.
+This SLEP proposes to rectify the default ``score`` method for scikit-learn classifiers.
 Currently, the ease of ``classifier.score(X, y)`` favors the use of *accuracy*, which has many well known deficiencies.
 This SLEP changes the default scoring method.

 Motivation
 ----------

 As it stands, *accuracy* is the most used metric for classifiers in scikit-learn.
-This is manifest in `classifier.score(..)` which applies accuracy.
+This is manifest in ``classifier.score(..)`` which applies accuracy.
 While the original goal might have been to provide a score method that works for all classifiers, the actual implication has been the blind usage, without critical thinking, of the accuracy score.
-This has mislead many researchers and users because accuracy is well known for its severe deficiencies: To the point, it is not a *strictly proper scoring rule* and scikit-learn's implementation hard-coded a probability threshold of 50% into it.
+This has mislead many researchers and users because accuracy is well known for its severe deficiencies: To the point, it is not a *strictly proper scoring rule* and scikit-learn's implementation hard-coded a probability threshold of 50% into it by relying on ``predict``.

 This situation calls for a correction.
 Ideally, scikit-learn provides good defaults or fosters a conscious decision by users, e.g. by forcing engagement with the subject,